 Derivatives trading strategies provide a more advanced way to trade and speculate in the markets, earn income, or hedge a portfolio.
 Derivatives trading is more complex than simply buying and selling securities, comes with greater risk, and can potentially earn greater rewards.
 It’s common in certain sectors, such as precious metals or currency trading.

 Given their complexities, derivatives may not be the best focus for beginner investors.
-Instead, you might get started by opening an account on the SoFi Invest brokerage platform.
+Instead, you might get started by opening a brokerage account on the SoFi Invest investing platform.
 It allows you to build a portfolio of stocks, ETFs, and fractional shares without paying commissions.

 Photo credit: iStock/solidcolours